-9.2.
 Disclosure information is only used for the purpose it was requested for and the specific details are restricted to those involved in managing the requests and the Panel as appropriate.

-The People Team will hold a record for all staff who have a criminal record check and can supply that information to staff who are leading an event or activity involving regulated activity.
+The People Team will hold a record for all colleagues who have a criminal record check and can supply that information to colleagues who are leading an event or activity involving regulated activity.

-AIUK will be able to provide information about activists who have an enhanced criminal record check and will supply that information to staff or other activists with the consent of the individual concerned.
+AIUK will be able to provide information about activists who have an enhanced criminal record check and will supply that information to colleagues or other activists with the consent of the individual concerned.